Luladjiev/lgit-rs/README.md

 ## Features

 - **Autosquash**: Automatically squash all fixup commits in the current branch.
-- **Branch**: Easily create a new branch from the latest BASE branch.
+- **Branch**: Quickly create a new branch from a freshly pulled BASE branch.
+- **Checkout**:  Checkout a branch by name, or by selecting from a list of all branches.
 - **DeleteBranches**: Safely delete all branches for which remotes are gone.
 Use with caution!
 - **Fixup**: Commit as a fixup, simplifying your commit history.
-- **Rebase**: Rebase the current branch on top of the latest BASE branch with a single command.
+- **Rebase**: Rebase the current branch on top of freshly pulled BASE branch with a single command.

 ## Requirements